Address Dresdener Strasse 114

 Dresdener Strasse 114

-Urban residential architecture with a distant view, transparent facades and spacious terraces
+Urban residential architecture with a distant view, 3 m high ceilings and two spacious terraces

 The highlights are:

 • sophisticated, urban residential architecture realized by the Archigon group

 • two large terrace and balcony areas towards the west and the east

 • exposed location on the 4th floor guaranteeing transparency and brightness

 • innovative and easily changeable floor plan due to non-load-bearing walls

 • loft ambience with room heights of 3.00 m and several concrete columns